 Hydropower is generated below the reservoirs at both federal and non-federal hydroelectric power plants.
-Federal Reclamation power plants were constructed at Anderson Ranch Dam (40,000 kW) and Boise Diversion Dam (1,500 kW) as part of the development of the Boise Project (Project) in order to provide power to operate project facilities and to help reduce power costs to Project farmers who depend upon pumping water for irrigation.
-In 1988, four of the five irrigation districts who make up the Boise Project Board of Control completed construction of a power plant at Lucky Peak Dam (101,250kW).
+Federal reclamation power plants were constructed at Anderson Ranch Dam (40,000 kW) and Boise Diversion Dam (1,500 kW) as part of the development of the Boise Project.
+These power plants provide power to operate project facilities and to help reduce power costs to Project farmers who depend on pumping water for irrigation.
+In 1988, four of the five irrigation districts who make up the BPBC completed construction of a power plant at Lucky Peak Dam (101,250 kW).
 Power generated at the facility is under contract with the Seattle Light Company.
-More recently, in 2010, the Board of Control completed construction of a second hydropower facility on the Boise River at Arrowrock Dam (18,000 kW).
-Ada County owns a 3,700 kW power plant located at Barber Dam which is located just upstream of Boise.
-Upstream of the reservoir system the Atlanta Power Company owns a 187 kW hydro power plant at Kirby Dam to supply electricity to the town of Atlanta.
+More recently in 2010, the BPBC completed construction of a hydropower facility on the Boise River at Arrowrock Dam (18,000 kW).
+Ada County owns a 3,700 kW power plant located at Barber Dam that is located just upstream of Boise.
+Upstream of the reservoir system the, Atlanta Power Company owns a 187 kW hydro power plant at Kirby Dam that supplies electricity to the town of Atlanta.
+A number of hydro plants have been constructed on canal drops in the Treasure Valley.
 Water leaving the Boise River basin enters the Snake River and continues to generate low-cost electricity at Idaho Power's Hells Canyon Complex for Idaho Power customers in the Treasure Valley.